Dengvaxia : Sanofi Pasteur rolls out world’s first dengue vaccine in Guatemala

 Additional Developments in Dengue Prevention

-In related news, Indian pharmaceutical company Sun Pharma has announced a collaboration with the International Centre for Genetic Engineering and Biotechnology (ICGEB) to develop an affordable dengue vaccine aimed at global distribution.
+In related news, Indian pharmaceutical company Sun Pharma has announced a collaboration with the International Centre for Genetic Engineering and Biotechnology (ICGEB) to develop an affordable aimed at global distribution.
 This initiative reflects a growing trend towards international cooperation in combating dengue through innovative vaccine development.

 The launch of Dengvaxia in Guatemala represents a pivotal moment in public health, offering a new layer of protection against a disease that has plagued tropical regions for decades.
 As the vaccine becomes more widely available, it holds the potential to significantly reduce the incidence of dengue and alleviate the burden on healthcare systems in endemic areas.